 7.3 Third Party Claims .
 With respect to claims made by third parties, the indemnifying party shall have the right to assume the defense of any such claim or action with counsel designated by the indemnifying party and reasonably satisfactory to the indemnified party.
 No indemnified party shall settle any claim or action with respect to which it has sought or intends to seek indemnification pursuant to this Article 7 without the prior written consent of the indemnifying party, which consent shall not be unreasonably withheld.

 7.4 No Consequential Damages .
 Subject to the last sentence of this section, neither Party shall be liable to the other Party or its Affiliates for consequential, incidental, indirect, punitive or special damages (collectively, "Consequential Damages") resulting from any cause whatsoever, including without limitation, any loss of profits, sales or goodwill, loss of use of any Supply Asset or any other claim whether arising in contract, warranty, tort (including negligence), strict liability, indemnity or otherwise arising out of or relating to any Transaction Agreement, and each Party hereby releases the other Party from any liability for all such losses and damages.
 It is expressly agreed that no failure by either Party to fulfill any condition of any Transaction Agreement shall constitute a failure of essential purpose entitling either Party to seek Consequential Damages.
-In the event of any conflict between this Section 7.4 and Sections 7.1 and/or 7.2 such Sections 7.1 and/or 7.2 shall govern.
+In the event of any conflict between this Section 7.4 and Sections 7.1 and/or 7.2 such Sections 7.1 and/or 7.2, shall govern.

 7.5 Survival .
 The provisions of this Article 7 shall survive the termination of this Agreement indefinitely.